Resources Special Issue

 The text portions are

-finished, even though it's a work in
+finished, even though it'll always be a work in

 I call it a 'Dictionary of Appliance Terms', and have nearly all of the

 it'll be available as one downloadable pdf file

 when I get it 'tweaked'.
 That's where you come